Will I be penalized if I do not enroll in Medicare when I turn 65?

 Answered by Cynthia Nakaya Medicare Insurance Agent

-Answered by Bob Greco on September 3, 2025
+Answered by Mark Boone on October 2, 2025

 Yes, you will most likely face a penalty if you do not enroll in Medicare Part B medical insurance when you are first eligible, which is during your Initial Enrollment Period (IEP).
 Initial Enrollment period starts 3 months before your birthday, month of your birthday and then 3 months after your birthday.
 There are some exceptions to this rule.
 If you continue to be employed and your employer is providing you creditable health Insurance, you may waive signing up for Part B.